-Medications for attention-deficit hyperactivity disorder (or ADHD), including Ritaline and Dexedrine, may lead to trouble falling asleep and insomnia.
+Medications for attention-deficit hyperactivity disorder (or ADHD), including Ritalin and Dexedrine, may lead to trouble falling asleep and insomnia.
 Since these drugs are similar to stimulants in that they boost alertness, patients may have difficulty settling down at the end of the day.
-However, one an individual on ADHD medication does fall asleep, he or she may experience more time in non-REM sleep.
-REM (rapid eye movement) sleep is a deeper level of sleep which allows for a more restful feeling upon waking.
+However, once an individual on ADHD medication does fall asleep, he or she may experience more time in non-REM sleep.
+REM (rapid eye movement) sleep is a deeper level of sleep that allows for a more restful feeling upon waking.

 Individuals with hypothyroidism, or an underactive thyroid gland, may notice insomnia problems once they begin taking prescription medicines.
 As the condition itself causes sleepiness, the medication often makes sleep difficult.
 However, this issue tends only to be reported on higher doses of medications.